 Kennesaw State University professor Ben Scafidi found that the U.S. increased public school spending per student by 27% from 1992 to 2014.
 Real teacher salaries dropped by 2% over the same period.

-I understand the concerns of public school teachers reaching into their pockets to pay for supplies each year.
+The concerns of public school teachers reaching into their pockets to pay for supplies each year are understandable.
 But the problem isn’t with their private and charter school competition.
-The problem is that their monopolistic employer doesn’t have any meaningful incentive to spend money wisely, on the most important educational resource in the school, which happens to be the teachers in the classrooms.
+The problem is that their monopolistic employer doesn’t have any meaningful incentive to spend money wisely, on the most important educational resource in the school: the teachers in the classrooms.

 Which one is it?
 Rural public schools won’t lose any per-pupil funding if those students don’t have any other options.